|Clefairy||Fairy||Cave||4 (1F-B1F), 9 (B2F)|

 This lady Grunt has a Zubat common around these parts.
-It’s Flying-type so Pikachu will get a lot of mileage here.
+It’s a Flying-type so Pikachu will get a lot of mileage here.
 Otherwise, keep your Grass-types away and you’ll wipe the smile off her before long.

 Once the path is clear, carry on north, but save your game before you get too far.
 After going up the ramp, you’ll have to make possibly the most important choice in the game.
 But first things first, you’ll need to bully a nerd into submission.

 Voltorb is only weak to Ground-types, so Pikachu players who caught Sandshrew will have an advantage.
 If that’s not you, don’t worry as it’s not particularly strong.
 Grass-types also work as they can resist Electric-type moves.

 Magnemite is also weak to Ground-types, but it takes four times damage rather than two times.
 For those who never played beyond Red, Blue and Yellow, Magnemite is also a Steel-type.
 Therefore Fire and Fighting-types are super-effective as well.